GregorSuperSamsa/qudev/README.md

-Sample Qt application, showing the usage of the Qt wrapper around the linux libudev library.
+Sample Qt Widgets application, showing the usage of the Qt wrapper around the linux libudev library.